 In addition to the hours of practice, there were hours of discussions on planes, in cars, and just hanging out at the house.
 With this privilege comes the responsibility of maintaining a very high level of knowledge, expertise, integrity, and trust.

-What these masters passed to Shihan McMains was more than a martial art.
+What these masters passed to Kyoshi McMains was more than a martial art.
 They imparted the deep internal concepts and principles that supported their systems.
-The more they shared from their individual systems the more Shihan McMains began to see that they weren't all that different as they shared many of the same technical foundations.
-It was upon these "First Principles" that Shihan McMains developed his style of teaching.
+The more they shared from their individual systems the more Kyoshi McMains began to see that they weren't all that different as they shared many of the same technical foundations.
+It was upon these "First Principles" that Kyoshi McMains developed his style of teaching.